JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _MAY 1982_

-_Thomas Kendall, the then President of the URANTLA Foundation wrote in an article on copyright:_
+_Thomas Kendall, the then President of the URANTIA Foundation wrote in an article on copyright:_

 _“Copyright and mark protection are vital to the future spread of the revelation.
 Taking steps in advance to educate our fellows and forestall problems strengthens our rights and in the end benefits all”._